Best Live Streaming Guide: How to stream games on Twitch

 Basic Requirements for Game Streaming

 Let’s take a look at the requirements for streaming games on Twitch.
 You don’t need an expensive gaming PC.
-If you already have a high-end hardware, this is good, but not a requirement.
+If you already have a high-end hardware, that’s great, but not a requirement.
 The most important thing is that the game you want to stream doesn’t lag and that your internet connection meets the minimum requirements for the chosen quality.
 Please note that the following table shows the minimum speed for the lower bitrate.
 Furthermore, you shouldn’t use the internet connection to full capacity with the stream.
 Better leave a buffer of 25-30% for the game or in-game communication.
 How to set the desired bitrate in OBS can be found below.

 |Quality||Min.
 Internet speed (Upload)||Streaming rate|